San7o/Brenta-Engine/README.md

 The engine is composed of many subsystems like `Window`, `Input`, `Audio`, `Engine`, `Logger`, `Ecs` as well as custom opengl RAII objects and many abstractions to work with 3D graphics.

-It also
-supports:
+Brenta-Engine also supports:

 - hot reloading
 - GPU particles